XcalableMP/manual/en/gmove.rst

 Communication of scalar
 ^^^^^^^^^^^^^^^^^^^^^^^
 In an assignment statement,
-if one element is specified on the right hand side and plural elements are specified on the left hand side, the operation will be broadcast communication.
+if one element is specified on the right-hand side and plural elements are specified on the left-hand side, the operation will be broadcast communication.

 * XMP/C program